Frequently Asked Questions

 As an in-fund annuitant, what happens when I die?

-• continue with the in-fund living annuity OR
+• Continue with the in-fund living annuity

-• a combination of the two options above.
+• A combination of the two options above

-May I stop my in-fund living annuity?
+May I stop and transfer my living annuity?

 How do I know how much retirement capital I have left at any stage?